-The ‘about page’ is the least likely blog page readers end up on, so if you’re here, you’re either lost or you’re one of those low numbers in the blog-stats, and one of those I will try not to disappoint.
+The ‘about page’ is the least likely blog page readers ever read, so if you’re here, you’re either lost or you’re one of those low numbers in the blog-stats, and one I will try not to disappoint.

 I started this blog many years ago, but its life really took off on 24 August 2019.
 While on the beach in Cannes and with nothing better to do than to churn out another post about medieval books, I decided not to let a day pass without opening my mouth online, so to speak (not that I’ve ever been able to keep quiet, on- or off-line).
 Why?
 I’m not sure, it was perhaps a mixture of adding some routine to my life and a feeling that this would be the best medium for what I have to say.

 So this buzzing little blogging corner was born.
 Buzzing – that’s wishful thinking, obviously, but things look a bit better every day.

 If you have the slightest interest in books – not necessarily reading them, but reading about reading them – OK, I’ve lost you – then there might be something for you here.
 I am trained as a medievalist, a historian specialising in the Middle Ages, so my mind often drifts in that direction.
 On this blog, however, I write about anything to do with books, reading, writing, the history of books, reading and writing, and anything else which inspires me on the subject of books, rea…, but you get the idea.

 Rule no. 1: Keep it short.
 My blogposts average out around 250 words.
 There is the occasional 500 worder, but that’s not very common.
 Have you heard the expression: ‘She slept like a blog?’
 If you find the posts too short, then why not start reading some of the previous posts?